Counseling in Marietta, GA for Internet Addiction

 Reaching Out for Help at Thriveworks Marietta: Appointments for Internet Addiction

 There are a number of treatment options available to people who are struggling with their Internet use.
 If you recognized any of the diagnostic for or symptoms of Internet addiction, consider reaching out to Thriveworks Marietta for help.
 We give each client the personalized care they deserve.
 Some clients may benefit from Cognitive Behavioral Therapy—a treatment that looks at untrue belief patterns that undergird the addiction.
 Other clients may benefit from medication.
 Others may need to be connected to a support group.
 Many need all three.
 A skilled therapist can often help people find the treatment that meets their unique needs.

 If you are ready to meet with a mental health professional at Thriveworks Marietta, we are ready to meet with you.
-When you call our office, your first appointment may be within 24 hours.
 We offer weekend and evening sessions, but we do not put our clients on a waitlist.
 Let’s work together.